 Furthermore, a single truck accident can cost insurance companies millions of dollars.
 That's why they'll go to great lengths to keep their own costs down, including downplaying or denying your claim.
 They may attempt to ask you trick questions to elicit a response that can later be used against you.

 They may even be generous enough to offer you a small settlement that barely covers the costs of your medical bills and lost wages.
 Once you accept a settlement, it's game over.
 Any additional medical expenses associated with your crash would have to be paid out of your own pocket.
 That's why it's important to understand your rights after a truck accident.

 When reporting an accident with a large commercial truck, keep your comments to a minimum and refrain from speaking to any insurance companies other than your own.
 You should also seek immediate medical attention, even if your injuries seem minor enough to shake off.
 The longer you wait to see a doctor, the less likely you'll be compensated for your medical expenses.

 Most importantly, never attempt to handle a truck accident claim alone.
 Let an experienced Kansas truck accident attorney do the work for you.
-The attorneys at Bretz & Young Injury Lawyers have decades of experience representing injured motorists in truck accidents and have the case results to prove it.
-We'll investigate the cause of your crash and use any evidence we find to help you build a strong claim.
+The attorneys at Bretz Injury Law in Hutchinson, Salina, Wichita, Garden City, Dodge City, Liberal, and Hays have decades of experience representing injured motorists in truck accidents and have the case results to prove it.